Skip to content

 Spaced retrieval is the most powerful memory technique ever measured, and LearnClash’s 3-stage SRS schedules missed questions at expanding intervals so each duel doubles as a review session.
 Latimier, Peyre, and Ramus (2021) ran a meta-analysis of 29 studies and found spaced retrieval beats massed retrieval with an effect size of g = 0.74.
 That’s huge.
 If you only adopt one technique from this guide on how to memorize fast, make it this one.

-Hermann Ebbinghaus showed in 1885 that we lose roughly two-thirds of new information within 24 hours if we never look at it again.
-Spacing a small number of retrievals across that window crushes the forgetting curve.
-The optimal gap is roughly 10-20% of the time you want to remember it: a one-week test window suggests reviews 24 and 48 hours after first exposure.
+Back in 1885, Hermann Ebbinghaus measured the leak.
+We lose roughly two-thirds of new information within 24 hours when we never revisit it.
+Drop a handful of retrievals into that window and the forgetting curve flattens hard.
+The right gap runs about 10-20% of the time you want to remember it, so a one-week target points to reviews 24 and 48 hours after you first learn it.

 Rule of thumb: Three spaced self-tests at 1 hour, 1 day, and 3 days lock in a week-long retention window for most material.

-But here’s where it gets interesting.
-The reviews must be tests, not re-reads.
-A re-read fills in the blanks for you.
-A test forces your brain to reach for the answer, and the reach is what builds the muscle.
-For a deeper dive on the algorithm, see our spaced repetition guide.
+One detail decides whether spacing works: the reviews have to be tests, not re-reads.
+A re-read does the reaching for you.
+A test makes your brain reach, and the reach is the rep. Skip the reach and you’ve spaced nothing.
+For the interval math behind all this, see our spaced repetition guide.

 3. Memory Palace: The Ancient Trick Memory Champions Still Use